-It’s an empirical fact that it’s easier to get a payrise if you’re negotiating a new job than if you’re negotiating within your current job.
-When I look back over my own career, every time I’ve worked somewhere longer term (over a year), payrises have been a hard struggle.
-Whenever I’ve switched jobs, my new pay has made all payrises at the previous job irrelevant.
+It seems to be easier to get a payrise if you’re negotiating a new job than if you’re negotiating within your current job.
+Just looking back over my own career, every time I’ve worked somewhere longer term (over a year), payrises have been a hard struggle.
+But eventually I’d leave for a new position, and my new pay made all payrises at the previous job irrelevant.
 These days I make job switching upfront and official: I run my own business and most of my money comes from short contracts.
 Getting rewarded for new skills or extra work is nowhere near as difficult as before.

 Before I give my explanation, let me make a couple of things clear from the start.
 I’m not going to argue that everyone should quit their jobs.
 I don’t know your situation, and maybe you’re getting a good deal already.
 Also, I apply game theory here, but, no, I don’t assume that humans are slaves to simplistic, mechanical laws of behaviour.
 However, just like music composition, even if humans are free, there are still patterns that matter.
 If you understand this stuff, you’ll have a career advantage.